 The TS & L Plans form the basis for preparation of Construction Contract Plans.
 TS & L plans shall be submitted with the 30% design submittal.
 TS & L Plans are required for new or replacement structures, and all widenings and superstructure replacements.
 Structures identified for rehabilitation and/or redecking shall not require TS & L Plans.
-TS & L Plans for Illinois Tollway structures shall not require completion of a Structure Report (BBS Form 153), a Preliminary Bridge Design and Hydraulic Report (Form BLR 10210) or a Plan Development Outline.
+TS & L Plans for Illinois Tollway structures shall not require completion of a Structure Report Bureau of Bridges and Structures (BBS) Form 153, a Preliminary Bridge Design and Hydraulic Report (Form BLR 10210) or a Plan Development Outline.
 TS & L Plans for those structures that are either fully or partially funded and/or maintained by IDOT shall follow all guidelines and requirements of Section 2.0 of the latest IDOT Bridge Manual.
 Prior to submittal of any TS & L Plans, the Plans shall be checked for compliance with Section 2.3.13 of the latest IDOT Bridge Manual.